-Hailing from the vastly underrated state of New Jersey, Jaclyn is a fourth-year political science major.
-She has been involved with NUPR since her freshman year and is thrilled to be serving her second term as Editor-in-Chief.
-She has co-oped at a conflict resolution non-profit working to make Boston a more racially inclusive city and as a research assistant working on terrorism and wartime atrocity.
+Hailing from the vastly underrated state of New Jersey, Jaclyn is a fifth-year political science major.
+She has been involved with NUPR since her freshman year and is thrilled to be serving her third term as Editor-in-Chief.
+Jaclyn is currently on co-op at the Harvard Prison Legal Assistance Project.
+She previously co-oped at a conflict resolution non-profit working to make Boston a more racially inclusive city and as a research assistant working on terrorism and wartime atrocity.
 While not dwelling on the most disturbing sides of humanity, Jaclyn enjoys watching Bob’s Burgers, pretending to understand poetry, and petting dogs.

-Jennifer is a fourth year Graphic and Information Design student with minors in Business Administration and Art History.
+Jennifer is a fifth year Graphic and Information Design student with minors in Business Administration and Art History.
 Ever since she joined NUPR and spent one of her co-ops at Flocabulary in New York, creating educational hip-hop videos for kids, she has become passionate about the intersection of politics and education with art and design.
-When she isn’t working (all day, e’ry day), she can be seen saying hello to dogs on the street, watching documentaries about chimps, and spontaneously combusting whenever she hears Donald Trump speak.
-She kinda has a crush on Edward Snowden, and is pretty “woke”.
+When she isn’t drowning in studio work, she's probably dog-sitting, sleeping, or low-key listening to British boy bands.

 Elena is a second-year International Affairs major with minors in Ethics, Social Entrepreneurship, and Japanese.
 Having grown up outside of Seattle, she misses good coffee and still feels shy about wearing socks and sandals in Boston.
 Elena joined NUPR as a freshman, fell in love, and is now the column editor.
 In her spare time, she runs an Instagram page dedicated to reviewing Trader Joe’s products.
 She is currently in the process of applying for her first co-op, but is never too busy to grab coffee and talk about the last documentary she watched, or explain why NUPR is her favorite campus publication.